2yngsklab/pseudoDB-QCBEdit/script/README.md

 - If symlink creation fails for any reason, the pipeline automatically falls back to copying the file.
 - If source and destination resolve to the same absolute path, the operation is skipped silently.
-- Softlinks point to the original source paths, so moving or deleting the source files after running the pipeline will break them.
+- Softlinks point to the original source paths, so moving or deleting the source files after running will break them.
-- **Please be careful with softlink deletion as the original source file may be affected**
+- **Please be careful with softlinked files — deleting them from the output directory may affect the original source files on some systems.**

 ---